maon-git/last-defense-system/README.md

 # last-defense-system

-This repository contains User-Agent lists and IPv4 addresses to block unwanted crawlers, bat robots, suspicious spiders, junk scraper, malicious spammers, and unauthorized access.
-No doubt about it, this will be our final resort.
+This repository contains User-Agent lists and IPv4 addresses to block unwanted crawlers, bat robots, suspicious spiders, junk scraper, malicious spammers, and unauthorized access including DDoS attack.
+—This makes your arsenal iron-wall and protected, like a magical mithril-shield that bounces back monsters with ease.
+However, this is not the final network security tool used by web professionals, nor is it special fantasy.
+An ordinary suit that anyone can easily equip will become the armor of legend.
+Let's overcome our daily battles and get peace together...

 ## Introduction